wsxjs/wsxjs/docs/wiki/2025-07-15-implementation-summary.md

 ## ✅ Implementation Complete

-The CI/CD pipeline has been successfully implemented for the WSX Framework monorepo.
+The CI/CD pipeline has been successfully implemented for the WSXJS monorepo.
 Here's what has been set up:

 ## 🛠️ Tools Installed